-All the information you need about starting at Stanley High School can be found under the ‘Year 6 Transition’ page and we hope that this will help you feel as prepared as possible.
+All the information you need about starting at Stanley High School can be found on the ‘Year 6 Transition’ page and we hope that this will help you feel as prepared as possible.

 We are really excited about you joining Stanley High School.
 Should you have any questions or queries please do not hesitate to contact us at [email protected]

 The school day is broken down into the following.